gnl00/centrifugo-java/README.md

 </html>
 ```

-and now start the page, open brower console you will see something likes bellow:
+and now start the page, open browser console you will see something likes bellow:

 ```shell
 permission denied